GreaterGoodCorp/FocusEnabler/README.md

 > * Like `focus activate`, `sudo` (or Administrator on Windows) is required as this program needs to write to the
 > system' hosts file.

+## Changelog

+### Version 1.0.0 - 1.2.0

+Initial release.
+No changelog available

+### Version 1.3.0

+1. New features:

+   * Added an option to all commands to disable echoing info-messages to console.

+2. Internal changes

+   * Optimised code flow

+   * Remove unnecessary code guard

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.